AshishVGajbhiye/AttentionIsAllYouNeed/README.md

 ![softmax](https://github.com/AshishVGajbhiye/AttentionIsAllYouNeed/assets/53076609/ff242527-4c8f-453b-8457-0e7917f261ec)

-Since softmax is we can say that I word is more related to AM than by itelf, that is intution we are getting by whatever hardcode value we have taken, that way we are trying to see on which word it is focusing more.
+Since softmax is, we can say that I word is more related to AM than by itelf, that is intution we are getting by whatever hardcode value we have taken, that way we are trying to see on which word it is focusing more.

 Lets we have few more words in the sentence like "I am learning hindi" so we will have x3=learning, x4=hindi, q3, q4, k3, k4, v3 and v4.